mikez3/FL-record-linkage/README.md

 ```

 ## Differential Privacy
-Differential Privacy can be added using Randomized Response.
+Differential Privacy can also be added using Randomized Response.
 This is applied to the labels of support vectors after local training and before they are sent to the server.
 The code for this option is currently commented out in the `/jobs/sklearn_svm_base/app/custom/svm_learner.py` file.

 ## Run experiment with FL simulator